Jeanyvesbourdoncle/Traffic-Sign-Classifier/README.md

         Test Set = 0.938

-        The result are acceptable: the validation set is very good, we don't have problem of OVERFITTING!
+        The result are acceptable: the validation set is very good, no overfitting problem

         The overfitting problem was resolved with the DROPOUT.